44 Inch Chest

 44 Inch Chest is a 2009 British black comedy-drama film directed by Malcolm Venville in his directorial debut.
 It stars Ray Winstone, Ian McShane, John Hurt, Tom Wilkinson, Stephen Dillane, and Joanne Whalley.
 The film was released on 19 October 2009.

-It was originally written for the stage in 1996 by Louis Mellis and David Scinto, who went on to write Sexy Beast (2000) also starring Winstone.
+It was originally written for the stage in 1996 by Louis Mellis and David Scinto, who went on to write Sexy Beast (2000) also starring Winstone and McShane.
 The film was produced by Richard Brown and Steve Golin (Babel, Eternal Sunshine of the Spotless Mind), and featured cinematography by Daniel Landin.
 The score is a collaboration between Angelo Badalamenti and Massive Attack.

 Plot

 Colin Diamond is a successful car salesman who, after discovering his wife Liz is having an affair, has an emotional breakdown.
 His friends convince him to kidnap his wife's lover and then encourage him to torture and kill him.

 Diamond's partners in crime are suave homosexual gambler Meredith, crotchety and bigoted Old Man Peanut, the down-to-earth Archie and the combustible Mal, who by turns encourage Colin's lust for revenge and sympathise with his situation, and conspire to emotionally and mentally torture Liz's new boyfriend, Loverboy, a "Frog" waiter, first by locking him in a cupboard and threatening him, and then tying him up and subjecting him to humiliating verbal and physical assault.

 Parts of the story occur in flashback, with Colin discovering Liz's infidelity and the after-effects of it, which then affect the present, in which he tries to come to terms with the shame and torment that this brings to him.
 Parts of the story also appear to happen inside Colin's mind, with his attempt to reconcile with himself, using his friends as representations of his own turmoil, and his resolving of the situation.